Discover more from The Shortcut

 While there’s no consensus on what age children should be before they can safely use VR headsets – HTC specifically tells children not to use its devices while Sony says users should be aged 12 and above – more research is needed into the long-term effects of VR on young children.
 That hasn’t stopped Meta from trying to lower the minimum age for VR, which it currently advises should be for ages 13 and up.

-Motion sickness is one of the more common side effects of using VR, especially for newcomers.
+Motion sickness is a common side effect of VR, especially for newcomers.
 If you’re wondering ‘Does PSVR 2 make you feel sick?’, you can follow our tips to combat motion sickness while playing PSVR 2 games.
+In my experience, it depends on the game you’re playing, but here’s some quick advice: stop playing immediately if you begin to feel queasy.
+You’ll thank me later.

-It’s clear that PSVR 2 isn’t suitable for children of a certain age, so bear this in mind if you had planned on purchasing a PlayStation VR2 for your kids to play with.
-If you do have age-appropriate children but would still like to limit the amount of time they spend in VR, you can restrict their usage as necessary.
-Head to Settings > Family and Parental Controls, and you can set restrictions for each child.
+It’s clear that PSVR 2 isn’t suitable for children of a certain age, then, so bear this in mind if you had planned on purchasing a PlayStation VR2 for your kids to play with.
+If you have age-appropriate children but would still like to limit the amount of time they spend in VR, you can restrict their usage as necessary.
+Head to Settings > Family and Parental Controls and set restrictions for each child.

-Just bought a PlayStation VR?
+Have you just bought a PlayStation VR?
 These are the only PSVR 2 accessories you need and all the PSVR 2 games you can play sitting down if you’d like to take a load off.
+I’ve also found that playing games sitting down is the best way to combat motion sickness.